The-3H/kickstarter-back/src/output.md

     - Name: Coke
     - Safety level: 4
-    - Nutritional Value: High in sugar and calories, contains caffeine
+    - Nutritional Value: Calories, Carbohydrates, Sugar, Caffeine
-    - Recommended Intake: Moderate consumption (less than 200 mg of caffeine per day)
+    - Recommended Intake: Limit to less than 200mg of caffeine per day, and consider the high sugar content
-    - Trimester-specific Recommendations: Limit or avoid in all trimesters due to high sugar and caffeine content
+    - Trimester-specific Recommendations: In the 3rd trimester, it is recommended to limit caffeine intake even further, to less than 100mg per day

 2. Key nutrients and calories calculation